Data Protection and Confidentiality

-General Data Protection Regulations (GDPR) is legislation that comes into effect on 25 May 2018.
-It, coupled with new UK Data Protection Act (DPA 2018), will replace the existing Data Protection Act 1998 in the UK.
-GDPR sets our requirements for how organisations will need to handle data from 25 May 2018.
-It expands teh rights of individuals to control how their personal data is collected and processed, and places a range of new obligations on organisations to be more accountable for data protection.
+General Data Protection Regulations (GDPR) is legislation that came into effect on 25 May 2018.
+It, coupled with the new UK Data Protection Act (DPA 2018), replaced the Data Protection Act 1998 in the UK.
+It expands the rights of individuals to control how their personal data is collected and processed, and places a range of obligations on organisations to be more accountable for data protection.

 The GDPR applies to personal data and must be processed according to the data protection principles:

 - Collected only for specific legitimate purposes.

 - Adequate, relevant and limited to what is necessary.